dustyfresh/OpenCanary/README.md

 ```

 ## Logs
-As you can see from the above docker run command we are storing logs in the
+As you can see from the above docker run command we are storing logs in **/var/log/opencanary.log**.
+You may find it necessary to create a separate volume structure for your log data.